snehansh/Patient-Check-In/README.md

 # Patient-Check-In

-This repository is for the Patient-Check-In application.
+This repository is for the Patient-Check-In application. <br>
 It will allow users(patients) to check in before a doctor visit.

 <b>Installation</b>